Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 Are you convinced now to do something about your one-use coffee pods?

-If so, then I got five awesome tips for you below that you can use to do something about this coffee pod waste!
+If so, then I have five awesome tips for you below that you can use to do something about this coffee pod waste!

 1. Reusing your Nespresso pods by using them multiple times

-The first option to reuse your coffee pods is by using them more than once.
+The first option to reuse your coffee pods is to use them more than once.
 You might be thinking now, won’t that taste bad?

 Let’s find out!